alapha23/amacc/docs/IR.md

 # Arithmetic instructions

-Each operator has two arguments, the first one is store on the top of the stack,the second is stored in general register.After the calculation is done, the argument on the stack will be poped out and the result will be stored in general register.
+Each operator has two arguments, the first one is store on the top of the stack, the second is stored in general register.
+After the calculation is done, the argument on the stack will be poped out and the result will be stored in general register.
 So you are not able to fetch the first argument from the stack after the calculation.

-You can see the above example to know how arithmetic instructions work.
+You can see the example above to know how arithmetic instructions work.

 # compare instructions